Best Dog Training Tips and Ideas

 I love using rubber hollow chew toys like the Kong to keep Dexter The Dog busy and occupied.
 I recommend this to virtually all my dog training clients.
 Why?
 Well, for starters dogs love to chew!
 Dogs get bored easily.
 I think using an interactive dog treat toys is a great way for canine enrichment.

 What I don’t like are fat dogs.
-So, I tend to find ways to stuff The Original Kong and other stuffable dog toys like the Rita ball or Kong Quest Bone (large) with Dexter’s food calories.
-You probably know by now that I home-cook for Dexter, so this makes Kong stuffing incredibly easy, since all of his food is soft and wet.
+So, I tend to find ways to stuff the Rita ball, Kong Quest Bone (large) or a West Paw toy with Dexter’s food calories.
+You probably know by now that I home-cook for Dexter, so this makes Kong stuffing incredibly easy since all of his food is soft and wet.
 For those dogs who eat a high-quality canned dog food, this would work well too.
-For my dry dog food friends, I recommend substituting canned food for some of the dry kibbles.
+For my dry dog food friends, I recommend substituting cooked meats for some of the dry kibbles.

 Getting your dog used to eating out of a Kong, Kong Quest Bone, Rita ball or Jed sometimes takes a little trial and error.
 What I typically do is take something wet like canned dog food or organic almond butter and smudge it on the outside of the toy.
 You want to make it easy enough on your dog to want to interact with the treat toy.
 This may take a few days.
 You are looking for your dog to anticipate the chew toy and eagerly lick away.
 Once this happens, I smudge some organic almond butter inside the opening so he has to start licking inside the toy for his reward.

 The other thing I do in conjunction with the above tip is to place a very high-value dog treat just under the toy, so all your dog has to do is move the toy with his nose to collect the treat.
 As your dog advances and moves the toy quicker and quicker, you can start to place the treat inside the toy so he has to knock it around to get it out.